 Chronic Conditions and Degenerative Injuries

 Not all disabilities are sudden.
 Repetitive stress injuries, cardiovascular issues, chronic back or joint problems, and mental health disorders often develop over years.
-In these cases, your attorney can help:
+Chronic conditions and degenerative injuries are common types of work related injuries among law enforcement personnel.
+In these cases, your Woodbury police disability attorney can help:

 - Trace the progression of the injury through medical records